Arthur Logan Turner: Early life

-He was born in Edinburgh, Scotland on 4 May 1865 the son Dr William Turner and his wife Agnes Turner (née) Logan.
-His father, later Sir William Turner, would go on to become professor of anatomy and then principal of the University of Edinburgh and president of the Royal College of Surgeons of Edinburgh.
-Turner went to school at Fettes College then studied medicine at the University of Edinburgh graduating MB CM in 1889.
+He was born in Edinburgh, Scotland on 4 May 1865 to William Turner and his wife Agnes Turner (née) Logan.
+His father, later Sir Turner, would go on to become professor of anatomy and then principal of the University of Edinburgh and president of the Royal College of Surgeons of Edinburgh.
+Arthur went to school at Fettes College then studied medicine at the University of Edinburgh graduating MB CM in 1889.
 In childhood he lived at 6 Eton Terrace and In later life at 27 Walker Street in Edinburgh's West End.

 Surgical career

 He became house surgeon and later clinical tutor to Thomas Annandale, the Regius professor of clinical surgery and was elected a fellow of the Royal College of Surgeons of Edinburgh in 1891.
 He was awarded the degree of M.D. by the University of Edinburgh in 1894.
 Having decided on a career in ear, nose and throat surgery he was appointed surgeon for diseases of the ear, nose and throat to the Deaconess Hospital, and in 1903 he became an assistant surgeon at the newly built Ear, Nose and Throat Pavilion at Edinburgh Royal Infirmary of Edinburgh, graduating to full surgeon in 1906.
 During the First World War he served in the Royal Army Medical Corps (RAMC) acting as laryngologist to the Second Scottish General Hospital in Edinburgh, which later became the Western General Hospital.

 Turner was editor of the University of Edinburgh Journal for ten years, from 1928 to 1937.

 His textbook Diseases of the Nose, Throat and Ear was first published in 1924.
 This proved so popular that it ran to several editions during Turner's lifetime which he continued to edit.
 An 11th edition, now entitled Logan Turner's Diseases of the Nose, Throat and Ear, Head and Neck Surgery was published in 2015.

 His collection of pathological specimens was donated to Surgeon's Hall Museum in Edinburgh and is known as the Arthur Logan Turner Collection.